 After earning his undergraduate degree from Baylor with majors in economics and finance, Taylor was employed as an analyst for Andersen Consulting (now Accenture), in Houston, Texas.
-He went on to earn his M.S. and Ph.D. in economics from Purdue University, in West Lafayette, Ind.
+He went on to earn his M.S. and Ph.D. in economics from Purdue University (West Lafayette, Ind.).
 After returning to the Baylor faculty, Taylor received the Young Researcher Award from the Hankamer School of Business in 2000 and subsequently was named the first holder of the W.H.
 Smith Professorship in Economics.
-In 2002, he was appointed a visiting scholar by Harvard University, where he spent one year in residence at the Harvard Graduate School of Education pursuing research interests.
+In 2002, he was appointed a visiting scholar by Harvard University (Cambridge, Mass.), where he spent one year in residence at the Harvard Graduate School of Education pursuing research interests.
 In 2005, Taylor was named a Baylor University Outstanding Professor for his research accomplishments.

-As a scholar, Taylor has published more than two dozen studies in economics journals such as Review of Economics and Statistics; Journal of Labor Economics; Journal of Human Resources; and Journal of Money, Credit and Banking.
+As a scholar, Taylor has published dozens of studies in economics journals such as Review of Economics and Statistics; Journal of Labor Economics; Journal of Human Resources; and Journal of Money, Credit, and Banking.
 Illustrating his diverse research interests and his connections to the social sciences, Taylor has also published research in public health and child developmental psychology.
-His research has been cited in testimony given before the U.S. Congress, the Federal Trade Commission and the California State Assembly, and he has also been referenced in publications such as The New York Times, The Boston Globe, The Christian Science Monitor, and Chief Executive magazine.
+His research has been cited in testimony given before the U.S. Congress, the Federal Trade Commission, and the California State Assembly, and also has been referenced in publications such as The New York Times, The Boston Globe, The Christian Science Monitor, and Chief Executive Magazine.
 In 2012, a feature-length documentary on poverty and children in the U.S., for which Taylor was executive producer, premiered at Whitworth’s Leonard A. Oakland Film Festival.
 His research has also been mentioned by organizations as diverse as the National Center for Children and Poverty at Columbia University, the Center for Law and Social Policy, the Center for the Advancement of Health, the National Institute for Child Health and Human Development, and the Heritage Foundation.
 Taylor is a popular speaker and commentator, and he appears frequently in print media and on television and radio.

-Taylor is a member of numerous professional and academic organizations, including the American Economic Association, Beta Gamma Sigma (an international honor society for business programs), Omicron Delta Epsilon (an international economics honor society), Beta Alpha Psi (an honor society for financial-information students and professionals), and the Association of Christian Economists.
-Additionally, he served for six years on the editorial board of The Atlantic Economic Journal.
-Taylor has served as a business consultant for dozens of organizations, and he has served as a director for the NASDAQ-listed Goldleaf Financial Solutions, Inc., in Norcross, Ga.
-He currently serves on the boards of Whitworth University, The Whitworth Foundation, the Council for Independent Colleges, Greater Spokane Incorporated, Thrive Washington, Spokane’s University District Public Development Authority, the American Association of Presidents of Independent Colleges and Universities, and the Association of Presbyterian Colleges and Universities.
+Taylor is a member of numerous professional and academic organizations including the American Economic Association, Beta Gamma Sigma (international honor society for business programs), Omicron Delta Epsilon (international economics honors society), Beta Alpha Psi (honors society for financial-information students and professionals), and Association of Christian Economists.
+Additionally, he served for six years on the editorial board of the Atlantic Economic Journal.
+Taylor has served as a business consultant for dozens of organizations, and he was a director for the NASDAQ-listed Goldleaf Financial Solutions, Inc. (Norcross, Ga.).
+He currently serves on the boards of Whitworth University, The Whitworth Foundation, Council of Independent Colleges, National Association of Independent Colleges and Universities, American Association of Presidents of Independent Colleges and Universities, Greater Spokane Incorporated, Thrive Washington, Spokane’s University District Public Development Authority, Spokane STEM Network, and the Association of Presbyterian Colleges and Universities.